minio/docs/source/reference/minio-mc/mc-event-add.rst

       mc event add play/mybucket

 .. mc-cmd:: ARN
+   :required:

-   *Required* The :aws-docs:`Amazon Resource Name (ARN)
-   <IAM/latest/UserGuide/reference-arns>` of the notification target.
+   The :aws-docs:`Amazon Resource Name (ARN) <IAM/latest/UserGuide/reference-arns>` of the notification target.

    The MinIO server outputs an ARN for each configured notification target at server startup.
    See :ref:`Bucket Notifications <minio-bucket-notifications>` for more information.

 .. mc-cmd:: --event
+   :optional:

-   *Optional* The event(s) for which MinIO generates bucket notifications.
+   The event(s) for which MinIO generates bucket notifications.

    Supports the following values: